elena-orlova/deep-stochastic-mechanics/interacting-system/README.md

 ### Code

-The DSM training is given in `train-DSM-fast-new.py`.
+The DSM training is given in `train-DSM.py`.
 This file runs DSM training, saves trained models, losses plot, samples with trained NNs and makes density plots after training; it also runs the numerical solution (for $d=2$ as qmsolve works for $d=2$ by default) for the specified problem, and saves density and statistics plots.
 To run it run from the terminal:
 ```
-bash run_dsm_higher_d_new.sh
+bash run_dsm.sh
 ```
 Feel free to play with hyperparameters (for example, running training for -n_epochs=10 epochs to see how it works, -invar=0 to use regular NN architecture).